Financial Aid Deadlines

 - A “Verification of Non-Filing Letter” indicating the IRS could not provide the transcript (see Option 4 below)

-In either case, please sign and forward the IRS response to Anderson University, Office of Financial Aid.
+In either case, please sign and forward the IRS response to Anderson University, Office of Financial Aid & Scholarships.

-When the parent or student requests an IRS tax return transcript and the outcome is unsuccessful the IRS will respond with a “Verification of Nonfiling Letter” or a letter indicating the request could not be fulfilled at this time.
+When the parent or student requests an IRS tax return transcript and the outcome is unsuccessful the IRS will respond with a “Verification of Nonfiling Letter” or a letter indicating the request could not be fulfilled.
 Anderson University requires a copy of the IRS response.
 For unsuccessful online requests please forward a signed copy of a screen print from IRS.gov showing a message that the transcript request was unsuccessful.

 Additional Documentation Details